chahalbaljinder/OmniRAG/README.md

-# 🔍 RAG App – LLM Specialist Assignment
+# 🔍 RAG App – Gemini 2.0 Flash Edition

-A Retrieval-Augmented Generation (RAG) pipeline that allows users to upload documents and ask contextual questions using FAISS vector search and a powerful LLM (LLaMA-3 via Groq API).
+A Retrieval-Augmented Generation (RAG) pipeline that allows users to upload documents and ask contextual questions using FAISS vector search and Google's powerful Gemini 2.0 Flash LLM.

 ---